 Ranpo Kitan: Game of Laplace

-Yoshio Kobayashi, a middle school kid, wakes up in his classroom to find a horrific discovery: his teacher has been mutilated, and Yoshio happens to be clutching the weapon used to perpetrate the murder.
+Yoshio Kobayashi, a middle school kid, wakes up in his classroom to find a horrific discovery: his teacher has been hurt, and Yoshio happens to be clutching the weapon used to perpetrate the loss of life.

 Mythical Detective Loki Ragnarok